OSGeo/gdal/doc/source/tutorials/raster_dtm_tut.rst

 Creating a Raster Tile Index
 ----------------------------

 The archive contains individual tiles in the ASCII raster (``.asc``) format - a plain text format commonly used for gridded spatial data.
+The following commands rely on the
+:ref:`raster.aaigrid` driver being installed (this is typically included in standard GDAL builds).

 .. image:: ../../images/tutorials/asc-files.png